victoreeckh/Renewable_Energy_notes/pages/Materials and technologies for PV cells.md

 			- Back
 				- Al metalization
 				- Ag Busbars (solderable) will bring out backside polarity of cell
+		- Build-up
 			- Cells -> string
 				- Interconnecting individual cells
 					- in series ($$V$$ buildup)
 					- Stringing: Front side of one cell to back side of other by soldering connective ribbon in between their busbars
 			- String ->  module
 				- Cells ($$t\pm = 0.2mm$$) are fragile -> mechanical support/protection by encapsulation in module
 				- Lay-up of strings and bussing
 					- Strings switched upside down
 					- Placed onto front glass with encapsulating polymer foil (that will melt later during lamination)
-				- Strings are soldered in series using thick busing ribbons
+					- Strings are soldered in series using thick bussing ribbons
 				- Layup for lamination
 					- First extra encapsulant
 					- Followed by backsheet (Polymer layer that will not melt during lamination)
 					- Contacts brought out of module through hole in the backsheet
 				- Lamination
 					- To protect against humidity
 					- Vacuum applied
+					- Exposed to heat of laminator, melting the encapsulant material, while membrane pushes on the stack
+					- After 10-30min laminate is brought out to cool down
+					- (For cells thinner than 0.12mm process becomes tricky, as mechanical yields can become problematic)
+				- Framing
+					- Al frame glued around laminate
+					- Junction box, output cables and bypass diode applied
+						- to provide two polarities of the module
-				- Expose
+		- Rating
 	- Thin-film PV-modules
 	  P V-systems
 	- Different PV-systems